-The City shall notify all employees covered by this agreement in advance of the POSTING of a sign-up.
-Notification must be by voice mail, and identify the TYPE of detail to be posted (e.g., STEP detail, house moving detail, etc.) Notification will never be less than 24 hours in advance of the posting time.
-If the voice mail system is inoperable, the Department will notify the F.O.P.
+The City shall notify all employees covered by this Agreement in advance of the POSTING of a sign-up.
+Notification must be by email containing an attachment of the detail sign up that will be posted.
+The email will be sent to the City email accounts for all employees covered by this Agreement no less than 24 hours in advance of the posting time.
+If the email system is inoperable, the Department will notify the F.O.P.
 Lodge #70 President (or designee) of the posting.